 The primary mirror is kept clean by regular (every week or two) cleaning with high-pressure CO2, and individual segments are normally taken out for washing and re-coating in a cycle of nominally about 12 months.
 This has been standard practice since 2012.
 Throughput of the telescope is routinely monitored using SALTICAM (since there are no significant optics in this instrument, these values can be thought of as an approximation of the telescope throughput) by measuring standard stars with the primary mirror in "burst mode" where each segment forms an independent image of the star.
-The left-hand panel in Fig. 4.2 shows the yearly measurements, corrected for the estimated total efficiency of the instrument (filters, CCD, foreoptics) and the atmosphere.
-Only the 7-10 best quality mirror segments were used to derive these numbers, while the values implemented in the Simulator are taken to be 15-20% worse to describe a typical track across mirror segments that are in different stages of cleanliness.
-The Simulator values are kept up-to-date.
+The top panel in Fig. 4.2 shows the yearly measurements, corrected for the estimated total efficiency of the instrument (filters, CCD, foreoptics) and the atmosphere.
+Only the 7-10 best quality mirror segments are used to derive these numbers, while the values implemented in the Simulator are taken to be 15-20% worse to describe a typical track across mirror segments that are in different stages of cleanliness.

-For comparison, the nominal expected curve as well as the system specification are shown as well (in light blue).
-The effect of not cleaning the primary regularly is illustrated by the historical 2006-2008 throughput values of the mirror which dropped significantly with time.

-The values for 2012 - 2014 (black curve) are an average.
-In June 2015 the Atmospheric Diffraction Corrector (ADC) was cleaned (see red curve), and in August 2016 the Spherical Aberration Corrector (SAC) partially cleaned (see dark blue curve).
+For comparison, the nominal expected curve (solid black line) as well as the system specification are shown as well (dashed black line).
+The effect of not cleaning the primary regularly is illustrated by the historical 2007-2008 throughput values of the mirror which dropped significantly with time (see orange and grey lines).
+The values for 2012 - 2014 (see dark green dashed line) are an average.
+In June 2015 the Atmospheric Diffraction Corrector (ADC) was cleaned (see red dashed line), and in August 2016 the Spherical Aberration Corrector (SAC) was partially cleaned (see purple dashed line).
 The currently measured telescope throughput numbers are shown as the dark blue points.
 We are closer to the expected throughput in the red part of the spectrum than we are at blue and intermediate wavelengths.
 We suspect an aging SAC is the largest contributor to the slightly less than optimal system throughput, but a full recoating is not likely for a while.

-Figure 4.2: Left: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometer) are compared to expectations.
-The most recent values are shown in dark blue.
+Figure 4.2: Top: Current and historical telescope (that is, SALTICAM) throughput values for different wavelengths (in micrometer) are compared to expectations.
+The most recent values are indicated with the dark blue stars (only the first and last filters are shown here because the exposure times were long enough to eliminate the shutter effect of SALTICAM, while those in the middle were not).
 Measurements correspond to the 7-10 best quality mirror segments.
-Right: RSS optics throughput values.
-The dashed line was derived by Ken Nordsieck in 2013 and has been adjusted by the factor of approximately 1.6 improvement in efficiency due to the 2014 RSS intervention and 2015 ADC clean.
+Bottom: RSS optics throughput values.
+The line was derived by Ken Nordsieck in 2013 and has been adjusted by a factor of approximately 1.6 improvement in efficiency due to the 2014 RSS intervention and 2015 ADC clean.
 The blue points show mean values from measured on-sky photometry in 2015, 2016, and 2017, when they have stayed quite stable.